monikastrah/431-2020/classes/class13/README.md

 In the slides today, we'll be spending a little time with [this 2015 article](https://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/) by Christie Aschwanden at FiveThirtyEight.

-- One of many articles that's worth a look if you have time (!) is [Science isn't Broken](https://fivethirtyeight.com/features/science-isnt-broken/) also by Christie Aschwanden at FiveThirtyEight, but we'll get to this more as the semester continues.
+- One of many articles that's worth a look if you have time (!) is [Science isn't Broken](https://fivethirtyeight.com/features/science-isnt-broken/) also by Christie Aschwanden at FiveThirtyEight, but we'll get to this more in Class 14.